ljb26675/TriviaApp/README.md

 ```

 **POST /questions**
-- General:
-    - This POST call does one of two things, CREATES or SEARCHES:
+- General, This POST call does one of two things, CREATES or SEARCHES:

     1. Creates a question with the given json values.
 Returns the
     success value, new question list with added question, and total questions.